AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 1. Repeat the content upload process for the new languages.
 1. If you want to remove a language, click the Add New Language tab, and clear your selection.

-   After you’ve made the changes, click Save.
+   After you've made the changes, click Save.
 In the library, the new content now is available for consumption.

 ## Set completion criteria {#setcompletioncriteria}